AI4Finance-Foundation/FinRL-Trading/README.md

 ### Prerequisites
-OpenAI Baselines requires p**ython3 (>=3.6.0)** with the development headers.
-You'll also need system packages CMake, OpenMPI and zlib.
+You'll need system packages CMake, OpenMPI and zlib.
 Those can be installed as follows

 #### Ubuntu